-- 5.1 Negotiations for a successor agreement may be initiated by either party by submitting a notice to the opposite party requesting the commencement of negotiations.
-The notice shall be sent no earlier than one hundred fifty (150) calendar days and no later than one hundred twenty (120) calendar days prior to this Agreement's termination date.
-Within five (5) work days of receipt notice, the party receiving the request for bargaining shall meet with the party initiating the request to determine a mutually agreed upon time and place to begin negotiations. - 5.2 If the parties have not reached agreement on a successor agreement before this Agreement terminates, the Agreement shall remain in full force and effect until a successor agreement is negotiated and ratified. - 5.3 An impasse in collective bargaining negotiations shall be resolved in accordance with the procedures set forth in the "New Mexico Highlands University Labor Management Relations Resolution".
+- 5.1 Negotiations for a successor agreement may be initiated when either party submits a notice to the opposite party requesting the commencement of negotiations.
+The party receiving the request for bargaining shall meet with the party initiating the request to determine a mutually agreed upon time and place to begin negotiations within ten (10) work days of receiving the notice.
+The notice of request to commence negotiations shall be sent no earlier than November 1st of the academic year of the entire Agreement's termination date (Article 25 Salaries will be bargained each year beginning the first of February).
+In the event that the State of New Mexico authorizes a salary increase, then Article 11, Fringe Benefits, and Article 12, Workload, shall be renegotiated.
+However, with the agreement of both the Administration and Association, any article can be re-opened at any time during the academic year. - 5.2 If the parties have not reached agreement on a successor agreement before this Agreement terminates, the Agreement shall remain in full force and effect until a successor agreement is negotiated and ratified. - 5.3 An impasse in collective bargaining negotiations shall be resolved in accordance with the procedures set forth in the "New Mexico Highlands University Labor Management Relations Resolution" - All proposals shall be submitted both in writing and electronically in an editable document.
+All changes shall include original contract language and the language from the most recent proposal.